Main Street Health: How did small businesses fare in May?

 Overall national trends in our key Main Street Health metrics mask some differences across regions, states and MSAs.
 For example, our hours worked metric showed some modest month-over-month declines in parts of the West, Southwest, and Southeast.
 By contrast, New England, The Plains, Great Lakes, and the mid-Atlantic regions continue to trend positively.

-(Mid-May vs. mid-April using Jan.
+Percent change in hours worked (Mid-May vs. mid-April using Jan.
 2022 baseline)

 Note 1.
 May 8-14 vs. April 10-16.
 Regional averages weighted by population, based on 2019 estimates from the US Census.
 Source: Homebase data